sumantripuraneni/secrets-sync-agent/README.md

 This agent will perform the action of actually connecting to vault and retrieving secrets.
 It will be injected with a configmap which will give it instructions on - hashi vault connection details, what secrets to get from Hashi vault, type of secret to create and name of the secret in OpenShift.

-This agent can be used to
+This agent can be used to<br>
 * Create secrets within a namespace as soon as namespace is created
 * Peridically update/sync namespace secrets from Hashi vault

 For now, supported secret types are
 * ImagePullSecrets
 * TLS
 *  Opaque

 * Bullet list <br>
      * Nested bullet <br>